 You don’t have an SSL certificate

-Security is a top priority for everyone on the web, specially for business owners wanting to grow.
-An SSL certificate encrypts the connection between your website and your visitors, so its best to have an SSL certificate installed and configured properly on your site.
+Security is a top priority for everyone on the web, especially for business owners wanting to grow.
+An SSL certificate encrypts the connection between your website and your visitors, so it’s best to have an SSL certificate installed and configured properly on your site.

 There are many sites that sell SSL certificates, but my favorite ones are from Certbot because they are free.

 Bonus: Having an SSL certificate on your website is also good for search engine optimization (SEO).

 It should take less than 3 seconds to load your website.
 You may think your website loads very quickly — but that’s because your web browser has most likely saved a version of your website to minimize bandwidth.

 Try visiting your website from a different web browser or from another device that has never visited your site to get real-world experience.

 You can also use Pingdom Website Speed Test to test how long it takes to load your site.